loveencounterflow/webguy/README.md

   * **`generator`**: if given, must be a generator function `gf()` (a function using the `yield` keyword).
     The generator function will be called with an object `{ target, owner, key, descriptor, }` for each property found and is expected to yield any number of values of the format `{ key, descriptor, }`.
+    Optionally, this object may also have `target` set (the 'dynamic target'), which will be the object that the current property will be set on.
+This is useful e.g. to distribute multiple derived properties over a number of target objects.

     `gf()` will only be called if the property has not been not `filter`ed out.
 Yielded keys and descriptors will be used to call `decorator` if that is set.